sblauth/cashocs/docs/source/demos/optimal_control/doc_poisson.rst

 .. hint::

-    An alternative way of loading the config file (usually found in previous iterations of the software) would be to load the config file manually, via ::
+    An alternative way of loading the config file would be to load the config file manually, via ::

         import configparser